 How to wear pastels when they are not so you

 As you know, I am a ballroom dancer.
 Thus, some performances require to wear pastels.
-They wash me out!
-They don’t let me play up the dramatic contrast of light skin with olive undertone vs. dark color.
-They compete with my skin for the contrast to the dark brown eyes and ash brown hair.
+Unfortunately, most pastel shades wash me out!
+Wearing them, I can’t play up the dramatic contrast of light skin with olive undertone vs. dark color.
+Light colors compete with my skin for the contrast to the dark brown eyes and ash brown hair.
 I even wish I had inherited my mom’s eye color for an even starker contrast!
 Her eyes were nearly black with a slight brown undertone.
 You barely could see her iris!
 So beautiful. <3

 So how do I pull the light colors off?
 A week prior to the performance I start tanning with self-tanning lotion to increase the skin-pastel contrast.
 Prior to the performance I put on makeup, tons of makeup.
 You wouldn’t even want to see a closeup.
 The photo below shows the result.